 How Could a Lawsuit Help?

 A lawsuit could provide money for medical expenses, lost wages, loss of life’s enjoyment, physical pain and suffering, mental anguish and more.

-If you lived on or near a military base and developed cancer, thyroid disease or another health problem, it’s possible that your condition may have been caused by toxic chemicals in your drinking water.
+If you lived on a military base and developed cancer, thyroid disease or another health problem, it’s possible that your condition may have been caused by toxic chemicals in your drinking water.

 Residents and servicemembers are now taking action for the harm they suffered, so read on for more about the link between military bases and water contamination, as well as what’s involved in filing a lawsuit.